marcomarasca/SDCND-Advanced-Road-Lanes/writeup_report.md

 ![alt text][p_gradient_thresh]

+With the various intermediate thresholds:

+![alt text][p_gradient_thresh_split]

-The two thresholds are then (or) combined into the final thresholded image:
+The color and gradient thresholds are then (or) combined together into the final thresholded image:

 ![alt text][p_thresh]